ALL STAR GAME: 2011 WORLD SERIES: 2001

 To attract more families, there are various amusements for kids (such as a "Futures Field" minature diamond) in the triangular void behind the sports grill in the northwest corner.
 Also up there is the control room where the roof and air-conditioning system are operated.
 Perhaps to offset all the high-tech comforts in this extravagant venue, there are a few special features designed to appeal to baseball traditionalists, most notably the dirt path between the pitcher's mound and home plate.
 The irregular corners in the outfield wall next to the bullpens create some excitement when balls are hit out there.
 Another subtle bow to tradition is the fact that the brick walls of a former food warehouse were preserved and incorporated into the exterior of the stadium.
 Finally, there is a baseball history museum.
 Overall, Chase Field is OK as a baseball venue, but I do question the architectural design which leaves such a huge void in the corners beyond right- and left-center field.
 Perhaps they have plans to fill all that space in the future.

 The outfield layout of Chase Field strongly resembles Tropicana Field, including some slight irregularities in the outfield fence.
-The bullpen on the right side (for the visiting team) is apprently a few feet narrower than the home bullpen.
+The bullpen on the right side (for the visiting team) is a few feet narrower than the home bullpen.
 (That's why the right field line distance is five feet more than the left field line distance.)
+The outfield walls (and adjoining seating sections) angle in slightly from the corner bullpens, rather than being perpendicular to the foul lines.
 In addition, the "376" distance marker in left-center field is about 20 feet left to the left of where it should be, whereas the one in right-center field is accurately placed.
 The center field wall is almost 20 feet high, making home runs in that area a rare event.
 One nice quirky touch is the small "balcony" seating area which hangs over the corners on either side of dead center field.
 (The Polo Grounds had a similar overhang in deep center field, creating confusion over distances.)
 Finally, there are "470" and "500" distance markers on the concourse floor near the northeast exit doors.

 In 2001, in the fourth year of their existence, the Diamondbacks became the youngest franchise ever to win the World Series, beating the Yankees 4 games to 3.
 You certainly have to give a lot of credit to starting pitchers Randy Johnson and Curt Schilling, and pity to reliever Byung Ho Kim.
 (Flashy, brand new stadium ... deadly pitching duo ... it almost seemed like 1963 all over again...)
 The Diamondbacks' triumph seemed to validate the huge public investment and the risky debt-leveraged acquisition campaign by the original franchise owner, Jerry Colangelo, but he sold out to a partnership led by Ken Kendricks in 2004.